scot-taylor-ibm/compare-comply/tooling.md

   For example, to display unaligned elements, select the **Unaligned elements** check box.
 The Tooling displays unaligned elements in yellow.
   ![Comparison showing unaligned elements](images/tooling-display-unaligned.png)

+## Understanding request logging in the Compare and Comply Tooling
+{: #request-logging}

+By default, all IBM Watson&trade; services log requests and their results.
+Logged data is used only for ongoing service enhancements, including improvements in user experience, accuracy, and performance.
+The logged data is not shared or made public.
+All Watson users benefit from the use of logged data to drive improvements.

+To permit the Compare and Comply Tooling to provide logging data to IBM, select the **Allow Watson to use this document for learning** check box in the Compare and Comply Tooling each time you upload a document to it.
+However, if you are concerned about data privacy for any given document or otherwise do not want requests to be used by IBM, leave the check box unselected.

+For more information about Watson services' use of request logging, see the  [common Watson documentation](https://cloud.ibm.com/docs/services/watson?topic=watson-gs-logging-overview#controlling-request-logging-for-watson-services){: new_window}.

+  Selecting the check box is the equivalent of setting the API header parameter `X-Watson-Learning-Opt-Out` to `false` or `0` in a programmatic environment, as described in the link in the preceding paragraph.
+Leaving the check box unselected is the equivalent of setting the `X-Watson-Learning-Opt-Out` parameter to `true` or `1`.
+  {: note}